sensusaps/RoboBraille.Web.API/README.md

 ## Beta V2

-V2 is the latest release and changes may occur, functionality may be added or removed, and the installation guide will be improved after more use of the application, and better feedback.
+V2 is the latest release.
+The external REST API interface is stable and final.
+Changes may occur on the underlying functionality.
+Current input parameters will stay the same.

 V2 Changes:
 -improved testing, by adding dependency injection to Controller and Repository classes